 - Created an event and seen the results

 Most additional work on the VTN will be an iteration of the above steps, with added steps and complexity as needed to fulfill test or pilot goals.

-See the full Canvas Cloud guide for more details on how to use Canvas Cloud to implement more advanced features of OpenADR.
+See the full Canvas UI guide for more details on how to use Canvas Cloud to implement more advanced features of OpenADR.